 Rather than letting you mould all the stats yourself, Rome semi-randomly progresses the personality, retainers and skills of your leaders.
 How you use your commander greatly affects their ability; you cannot just spec into a skill the commander hasn’t actually used.
 If you dip your toes into the role-playing aspect a little, you will be sure to have a favourite commander.
 They may also end up with an idiot brother-in-law that you yell at like they’re in the room.

-Being an older game, modern PCs run the game like a dream.
-Even the iPad runs it nowadays.
+Being an older game, modern PCs run the spectacular real-time battles like a dream.
+Even the iPad’s Ios runs it nowadays..
 It’s not like the old days when my dad’s laptop gave all my troops pointy feet.
 The lower faction count means the turns go faster than any of the competition.
 Similarly, fights don’t drag out too long, morale is a huge factor here and hitting fast and hard can break enemies quickly.
-This means that, in Rome, tactics based on one well-timed manoeuvre are at the best they’ve ever been in the Total War series.
+This means that, in Rome, tactics based on one well-timed maneuver are at the best they’ve ever been in the Total War series.

 This debate is pretty well-rehearsed in the Total War community.
 There are two ways that these games treat their armies.
 Depending on who you ask, one of them is completely wrong and stupid.
 I won’t pretend to bring any great nuance here.
 The system from Total War: Rome II onwards until Three Kingdoms is completely wrong and stupid.
 This system focuses on building an identity for your armies by forcing them to largely stick together.
 Meanwhile, the garrisons are left set to defaults based on buildings.
 In Rome and similar entries, you need to make risk-reward decisions.
 How many troops should you leave as a garrison?
 How many can march onwards as you greedily conquer further out?